 If algorithms tell a computer what to do, you communicate this message to your computer through programming (aka coding).

-Before you dive into actually implementing algorithms, you’re going to want to decide which programming language you’re going to use.
+Before you dive into actually implementing algorithms, you’re going to want to decide which programming language you will use.

 When it comes to AI and data science, there are two major players – Python and R. You’ll want to decide which of these languages to focus on first.
 Once you know one programming language, it’s easier and faster to learn additional ones so you can always switch later on.

-If you’re new to the scene then Python is most likely your best bet as it’s one of the fastest growing programing languages and is used in many different scenarios beyond machine learning.
-For example, Python is used by both Google and Youtube.
-It’s used to track financial interactions at banks, to program surgeon robots, and to create tools for NASA’s Mission Control Center.
-Even Disney uses Python.
+If you’re new to the scene then Python is most likely your best bet as it’s one of the fastest growing programming languages and is used in many different scenarios beyond machine learning.

-In short, learning Python for machine learning means you’ll also be able to do all sorts of other cool (and in demand) stuff.
+In short, learning Python for machine learning means you’ll also be able to do all sorts of other cool (and in demand) things.

 Basic math skills